smokiesam/OnlineVotingSystem/README.md

 # OnlineVotingSystem
-An online voting system using advance java.
+An Online Voting System using Advance Java Servlets.